-Quotes: “One of the big things is this idea of being versus doing.
-And I hear a lot of what we’re doing.
-And it’s a challenge the ‘being.’
+“True engagement requires challenging our assumptions,” says Wendy Mistretta, president of the Buffalo Public School’s District Parent Coordinating Council and member of the ISEP STEM Ecosystem.
+“One of the big things is this idea of ‘being’ versus ‘doing’.
+I hear a lot of what we’re doing, but it’s a challenge the ‘being.’
 To me the ‘being’ of parent engagement is the true valuing of the collaboration.”
-(Wendy Mistretta)

 ISEP hosts a day long Parent STEM Retreat, which serves as a space for families to get to know each other and discuss common concerns and share experiences.
 A Saturday Camp for parents is held at the Buffalo Museum of Science, giving families a voice and a safe space to use that voice.
 The program is held within a STEM learning environment to promote greater comfort in that setting for all families.
 ISEP also hosts a student summit, similar to a science fair, which includes families as active partners alongside teachers and students.